Deputy National Rural Health Commissioner – Nursing and Midwifery

 Adjunct Professor Shelley Nowlan is the Deputy National Rural Health Commissioner – Nursing and Midwifery.

-Professor Nowlan has been a registered nurse for over 30 years.
+Adjunct Professor Nowlan has been a registered nurse in Australia for over 34 years.
 She has been widely recognised for her leadership and contribution to nursing.
+She joins our team one day a week to undertake the role as Deputy National Rural Health Commissioner – Nursing and Midwifery.

-She is currently the Chief Nursing and Midwifery Officer for Queensland Health and an adjunct professor at the:
+She is currently the Chief Nurse Officer for Queensland Health and an adjunct professor at the:

 • School of Nursing and Midwifery, University of Queensland